pascalguttmann/obat/docs/design/enclosure/digital-interface/digital-interface.md

 To lower switching noise from the DCDC-converter the output of the converter is loaded with a resistive load of $R=330 \Omega$, which will load the output with approximately $15mA$.

+The isolated ground is connected via a $1 M \Omega$ resistor to the ground of the rest of the pcb to avoid electrostatic charge to built up on the isolated net.
+This will cause a small current flow in case the voltage at the isolated ground is not equal to the ground voltage.

 #### Rise Time Limitation